Albumin - blood (serum)

 Why the Test is Performed

-This test can help determine if a patient has
+This test can help determine if you have

-or kidney disease, or if the body is not absorbing enough .
+or kidney disease, or if your body is not absorbing enough .

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.